tari-project/tari/RFC/src/RFC-0130_Mining.md

 If the difficulty is also greater than the Monero difficulty, a new Monero block is mined as well.
 In either event, the header for the candidate Monero block is included in the Tari block header.

-If the PoW solution was sufficient to meet the difficult level of both the Tari and Monero blockchains, then the individual blocks for each blockchain can be sent from the Mining Server to the Base Node and Monero Node to be added to the different blockchains.
-Before the Mining Server sends the new Tari block to the Base Node it must first update it by including the solved Monero block’s information (block header hash, Merkel tree branch, and hash of the coinbase transaction) into the PoW summary section of the Tari block header.
-If the PoW solution found by the Mining Workers only solved the problem at the Tari difficulty, then the new Tari block must be updated and added to the Tari blockchain and the Monero block can be discarded.
+If the PoW solution was sufficient to meet the difficult level of both the Tari and Monero blockchains, then the individual blocks for each blockchain can be sent from the Mining Server to the Base Node and Monero Node to be added to the respective blockchains.

+Every Tari block must include the solved Monero block’s information (block header hash, Merkle tree branch, and hash of the coinbase transaction) into the PoW summary section of the Tari block header.
+If the PoW solution found by the Mining Workers only solved the problem at the Tari difficulty, the Monero block can be discarded.

 This process will ensure that the Tari difficulty remains independent.
 Adjusting the difficulty will ensure that the Tari block times are preserved.
-Also, the Tari block time is (hard fork) flexible and can be less than, equal or greater than the Monero block times.
+Also, the Tari block time can be less than, equal or greater than the Monero block times.
 A more detailed description of the Merged Mining process between a Primary and Auxiliary blockchain is provided in the [Merged Mining TLU report] (https://tlu.tarilabs.com/merged-mining/merged-mining.html).